wdfhai/console.log.skills/README.md

 ## Summary

 Thanks for visiting my repository for my coding quiz.
-This required in-depth knowledge of event listeners and timed loops, on top of HTML, CSS and JS skills.
+This required in-depth knowledge of event listeners, nested functions and timed loops, on top of HTML, CSS and JS skills.
 I thoroughly enjoyed creating this quiz, and I hope you enjoy taking it or even analyzing it.
 Cheers!

+### Note

+Since JavaScript has no shuffle function for Arrays, I have modified a third party algorithm called the Fisher-Yates Algorithm to perform the same function.
+Please find more details in the script file along with URLs to my sources.
+All credit goes to the original creators.